 You cannot be there before you are there.
 The process is the result.
 76

 You can never feel anyone else’s experience or happiness so don’t pity them or hate them.
 79

 Hard (But True) Lifelong Lessons on Jealousy, Comparison, and Imitation

 The people you think got it easy never had it easy.
-Even a white, well-educated American male struggles in deciding how to handle the privilege.
-And his experience counts.
-82
+Even a white, well-educated American male struggles in handling the human experience every day.
+And his life counts, too.
+81